valory-xyz/docs/docs/protocol/register_packages_on-chain.md

-This guide describes how to register software packages in the Autonolas Protocol using the [protocol frontend](https://protocol.autonolas.network/).
-You can register three types of packages: **services**, **agents** and **components**.
+This guide describes how to use the [Autonolas Protocol web app](https://protocol.autonolas.network/) to register software packages.
+You can register three types of packages in the Autonolas Protocol: **services**, **agents** and **components**.

 ## How packages are registered

-To register a package (also referred to as _unit_) in the protocol, it must have been already published into a remote (IPFS) registry.
+To register a package (also referred to as _unit_) in the protocol, it must have been published into a remote IPFS registry.
 Read [how to publish packages](https://docs.autonolas.network/open-autonomy/guides/publish_fetch_packages/) with the {{open_autonomy}} framework.

-The process of registering a package comprises the creation of a **metadata file** which contains a pointer to the IPFS hash of the published software package itself, plus some other additional information required by the protocol.
+Registering a package involves creating a **metadata file** and filling in some data.
+The metadata file contains a pointer to the IPFS hash of the published software package.
 This metadata file is also stored in the IPFS registry.
-The [protocol frontend](https://protocol.autonolas.network/) will automatically create and publish the metadata file based on the package/unit information and the information provided in the registration form.
+The [Autonolas Protocol web app](https://protocol.autonolas.network/) will automatically create and publish the metadata file based on the package/unit information and the information provided in the registration form.
 Then, it will interact with the protocol smart contracts to complete the registration of your package on-chain.

-Upon completing the registration process, you will have minted on-chain an NFT representing your package.
+Upon completing the registration process, you will have minted an NFT representing your package.
 See the figure below.

 <figure markdown>
 ![Package registration](./images/register_package.svg)